-We estimate that we will receive net proceeds from this offering of approximately \$ million if the underwriters' option to purchase additional shares is exercised in approximately \$ full, after deducting offering expenses.
-We intend to contribute the net proceeds of this offering to our operating partnership which in turn will use the majority of such proceeds to repay outstanding borrowings under the project financing loan agreement, or PF Loan Agreement, portion of our senior secured revolving credit facility, or our Existing Credit Facility, with Bank of America, N.A., an affiliate of one of the underwriters in this offering, or for general corporate purposes.
-As of December 31, 2016, we had approximately \$283 million outstanding under our Existing Credit Facility.
-Following any such repayment, our operating partnership will use any remaining net proceeds, together with the available borrowing capacity under our Existing Credit Facility, to acquire our target assets subject to our investment strategy and to the extent consistent with maintaining our REIT qualification and our exception from registration under the Investment Company Act of 1940, as amended, or the 1940 Act, and for general corporate purposes.
+We intend to contribute the net proceeds from any sales of shares of common stock resulting from this prospectus supplement to our operating partnership, which in turn will use the majority of such proceeds to repay outstanding borrowings under our senior secured revolving credit facility, or our Existing Credit Facility, or for general corporate purposes.
+As of June 30, 2017, we had approximately \$290 million outstanding under our Existing Credit Facility.
+Following any such repayment, our operating partnership will use any remaining net proceeds, together with the available borrowing capacity under our Existing Credit Facility, to acquire our target assets subject to our investment strategy and, to the extent consistent with maintaining our REIT qualification and our exception from registration under the Investment Company Act of 1940, as amended, or the 1940 Act, for general corporate purposes.
 Prior to the full investment of such remaining net proceeds, we intend to invest such remaining net proceeds in interest-bearing accounts and short-term, interest-bearing securities which are consistent with our intention to qualify for taxation as a REIT.
 See "Use of Proceeds."
 For further information about our objectives and strategies, please see "Business-Investment Strategy," included in our 2016 10-K, which is incorporated by reference into this prospectus supplement.